trevarj/dotris/README.md

 ## Troubleshooting

-If the pieces are not rendering correctly (weird spacing between dots), you will probably need to install another font that has
+If the pieces are not rendering correctly (weird spacing between dots), you will probably need to install another font that has custom
 [Braille pattern](https://en.wikipedia.org/wiki/Braille_Patterns) characters.

-Some fonts that have perfect characters for Tetris pieces:
+Some fonts that have decent characters for Tetris pieces:
 [Terminus](https://files.ax86.net/terminus-ttf/),
 [Cozette](https://github.com/slavfox/Cozette),
 [Spleen](https://www.cambus.net/spleen-monospaced-bitmap-fonts/)

-If you use Kitty terminal emulator (recommended), these characters will be [rendered programmatically](https://github.com/kovidgoyal/kitty/discussions/6152), not using the configured font.
+If you use Kitty terminal emulator, these characters will be [rendered programmatically](https://github.com/kovidgoyal/kitty/discussions/6152), not using the configured font.